alexeyds/rest_api_builder/README.md

 ```

 ## RestAPIBuilder::Request
-Main RestAPIBuilder module which includes various helper methods for parsing RestClient responses, catching errors and composing request options. `handle_*` and `compose_*` methods are intended to be used in conjunction, but you can use any of them in any combination without relying on the rest.
+Main RestAPIBuilder module which includes various helper methods for parsing RestClient responses, catching errors and composing request details. `handle_*` and `compose_*` methods are intended to be used in conjunction, but you can use any of them in any combination without relying on the rest.

 ```rb
 # Basic usage